Years ago, I was chatting with an old family friend about an animal communicator who lived on her street.

 “When I make on-site calls, I use Reiki while relaying the information to the owners about their pet,” Borkowski explains.
 “When working remotely, I look at a picture of the animal.”

-“The info comes into my mind, and I write it down.
-The majority of issues are related to the home environment.
+“The info comes into my mind, and I write it down,” she says.
+“The majority of issues are related to the home environment.
 Animals are very sensitive to human emotions.”

 “The healing may be in the mental story.
-The problem that’s going on, whether it’s emotional or physical, may have its beginning in another time.”
+The problem that’s going on, whether it’s emotional or physical, may have its beginning in another time,” Kast says.